Microsoft Azure (opens in new tab) is an integrated collection of cloud platforms for building, managing and supporting

-If you'd like to get a feel for your costs, the Azure site has a Pricing Calculator to help you figure out your monthly bill.
+If you'd like to get a feel for your costs, the Azure site has a Pricing Calculator (opens in new tab) to help you figure out your monthly bill.
 Choose a plan, enter a traffic estimate for each region and the total is displayed immediately.
 Keep in mind that tech support is priced from a $29 a month for trial use, or $100 for 'for small or medium-sized companies with minimal business-critical dependence on Azure.'
 But if that's too much for you, don't necessarily let it put you off, as there's a vast and hugely detailed web knowledgebase available for free.

 The Azure web dashboard is complex, crammed with features and functionality, and the most expert user might initially struggle to find their way around.
 For example, a left-hand sidebar covers 23 different areas (Function Apps, SQL Databases, Load Balancers, Virtual Machines), each of which leads to its own management panel with yet more options.

 Play around for a while, though, and the system starts to make more sense.
 Create a CDN profile and you can add multiple zones.
 You're able to define their type (Storage, Cloud Service, Web App, more) and URL.
 Each can have a sensibly-named CDN domain, too, like mytestdomain.azureedge.net.

 An optional Dynamic Site Optimization feature (opens in new tab) accelerates performance with route and TCP optimizations, and object prefetch and mobile image compression with Akamai.
 This isn't cheap, with prices starting at $0.19, but the $200 of free credit means you can at least try before you buy.

 Once you're set up, Azure works much like any other CDN.
 Edit your code to use the "mytestdomain.azureedge.net" CDN URL (or add a CNAME record to use a custom domain name) with assets you'd like to cache, and the system will load them on the first request and start serving them to visitors.